 The report and subsequent events indicate that the bank will receive fines from the Danish and possibly US authorities.
+Its former CEO, Norwegian Thomas Borgen, had to resign and is now charged in the case.

 There is no doubt that Danske Bank has been a bad investment for Pareto Nordic Return.
 This way it is a regrettably striking illustration of the risk inherent in ESG issues.